Learn how to make sure your customers love you

 (There are free and paid for plans, so see which best suits your needs.)

 Then you’ll need to email the survey to your customers.
-Something like the 123 Reg Email Marketing tool will help you do this.
+An email marketing tool will help you do this.

 Alternatively, if you have a small number of customers, then you can actually carry out the survey face-to-face.
 Just be sure you don’t encourage people to give you a high mark by saying something like “if you think we’re good, you should mark us 9 or 10”, because if you do, your results won’t be accurate.